ROCm/HIP/docs/markdown/hip_kernel_language.md

 __launch_bounds__ allows the application to provide usage hints that influence the resources (primarily registers) used by the generated code.
 It is a function attribute that must be attached to a __global__ function:

 ```
-__global__ void `__launch_bounds__`(MAX_THREADS_PER_BLOCK, MIN_WARPS_PER_EU) MyKernel(...) ...
+__global__ void `__launch_bounds__`(MAX_THREADS_PER_BLOCK, MIN_WARPS_PER_EXECUTION_UNIT)
 MyKernel(hipGridLaunch lp, ...)
 ...
 ```

 __launch_bounds__ supports two parameters:
 - MAX_THREADS_PER_BLOCK - The programmers guarantees that kernel will be launched with threads less than MAX_THREADS_PER_BLOCK.
 (On NVCC this maps to the .maxntid PTX directive).
 If no launch_bounds is specified, MAX_THREADS_PER_BLOCK is the maximum block size supported by the device (typically 1024 or larger).
 Specifying MAX_THREADS_PER_BLOCK less than the maximum effectively allows the compiler to use more resources than a default unconstrained compilation that supports all possible block sizes at launch time.
-The threads-per-block is the product of (hipBlockDim_x * hipBlockDim_y * hipBlockDim_z).
+The threads-per-block is the product of (blockDim.x * blockDim.y * blockDim.z).
-- MIN_WARPS_PER_EU - directs the compiler to minimize resource usage so that the requested number of warps can be simultaneously active on a multi-processor.
+- MIN_WARPS_PER_EXECUTION_UNIT - directs the compiler to minimize resource usage so that the requested number of warps can be simultaneously active on a multi-processor.
 Since active warps compete for the same fixed pool of resources, the compiler must reduce resources required by each warp(primarily registers).
-MIN_WARPS_PER_EU is optional and defaults to 1 if not specified.
-Specifying a MIN_WARPS_PER_EU greater than the default 1 effectively constrains the compiler's resource usage.
+MIN_WARPS_PER_EXECUTION_UNIT is optional and defaults to 1 if not specified.
+Specifying a MIN_WARPS_PER_EXECUTION_UNIT greater than the default 1 effectively constrains the compiler's resource usage.

 When launch kernel with HIP APIs, for example, hipModuleLaunchKernel(), HIP will do validation to make sure input kernel dimension size is not larger than specified launch_bounds.
 In case exceeded, HIP would return launch failure, if AMD_LOG_LEVEL is set with proper value (for details, please refer to docs/markdown/hip_logging.md), detail information will be shown in the error log message, including